FuNnaji/Audio_Stream_Go/README.md

 # Audio_Stream_Go

-Audio Streaming service is written in Go, with UI written in Xcode playground.
+Audio streaming service is written in Go, with UI written in Xcode playground.

 ## Requirements